-In addition to our handbook, we have worked exceptionally hard at developing our lines of communication through Education Scotland questionnaires, end of term newsletters, Twitter and our excellent school website, which I trust you will visit on many occasions throughout the course of the session.
+In addition to our handbook, we have worked exceptionally hard at developing our lines of communication through pupil and parent/carer surveys, end of term newsletters, Twitter, Instagram, Facebook and our excellent school website, which I trust you will visit on many occasions throughout the course of the session.
 We have a separate information booklet on our school website which details how we will communicate with you and how you can communicate with us.
 We also have an additional information document, which gives more detail for parents and carers on some matters.